Questions About Life Coaching:

 Why?
 There is a major problem across the coaching profession: There are many coaches serving as de facto psychotherapists and marriage counselors, without the any of the necessary qualifications to do so.
 This is inappropriate and can cause real harm to vulnerable people — especially those who are in the hole.
 Unfortunately, because coaching is an unregulated profession, it’s not illegal.

 To become a coach, you don’t need to have any professional credentials, education, training, or experience.
+You don’t have a degree in psychology or even a certificate from an online coaching program.
 While it’s illegal to practice counseling or therapy without jumping through all the hoops (education, experience, supervision) to attain a license, many self educated “life coaches” are essentially doing exactly — with uninformed, unsuspecting clients.

 Unfortunately, some people who find themselves severely in the hole may seek out a life coach rather than a therapist, if they don’t understand the differences between counseling and life coaching.
 They can incorrectly assume that it’s basically all the same.
 People are often shocked to learn that you need zero education or credentials to be a life coach.
 But even for people struggling with big issues and in need of mental health treatment, it can feel better to say “my coach” instead of “my therapist.”